fdeblasio/pokeemerald-expansion/README.md

 - Stantler (postgame):
     - Learns Psyshield Bash by level up

+- Raikou (not in main game):
+    - Learns Shock Wave and Thunderbolt by level up

+- Entei (not in main game):
+    - Learns Flame Burst and Temper Flare by level up

+- Suicune (not in main game):
+    - Learns Bubble Beam and Scald by level up

 - Lugia (postgame):
     - Learns Brave Bird by level up